robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 5 miles away.
 There were others nearby, but I decided to call first.
 Nobody had clean 2x4 pine in stock.
-Everybody in Denver recommends [Austin Hardwoods](https://www.austinhardwoods.com), which I almost went to.
+Everybody in Denver recommends [Austin Hardwoods](https://www.austinhardwoods.com), which I decided was too out of the way.

-TO cut my wood fixation short, I was in Boulder and went to [Sterling Lumber](https://sterlinglbr.com) (locals know this as Boulder Lumber).
+o  cut my wood fixation short, I was in Boulder and went to [Sterling Lumber](https://sterlinglbr.com) (locals know this as Boulder Lumber).
 They had very nice maple 1x4s so I bought 9 feet had them cut it in half to fit in my car, and went home.